Jason-G-M/General-Purpose-Dependency-Graph-Tool-Document/index.md

 - Check the node for work related to "Separating".

 #### Instruction
-1. Select Version, Process, and Target Assembly.
+1. Input VERSION, PROCESS, and TARGET ASSEMBLY.
-2. Select SKIP ASSEMBLY.
-This will filter some results since the paths that contain the Skip Assembly you choose will be filtered.
+2. Input SKIP ASSEMBLY.
+This will filter out results containing those assemblies.
-3. Uncheck ALL PATHS and fill path number with s specific number to customize the number of results to display (up to 500, optional).
-Or check ALL PATHS to see all the results.
+3. Uncheck ALL PATHS and input PATHS NUMBER to customize the number of results to display (up to 500).
-4. Click on the X button in the skips list to remove the assembly from the list (optional).
+4. Click the X button in the skips list to remove the assembly from the list.
 5. Get Results.
 ![Assembly to assembly](image/Assembly2AssemblyOverview.png "Assembly to assembly")
 **Assembly to assembly overview**